• Skip to primary navigation

 • Place the mango pulp and condensed milk in a blender.
 Puree until smooth.

 • Now, pour the gelatin into the mango mixture.
-I used a small strainer in case there were any lumps left in the gelatin.
-Beat until creamy smooth, about 30 seconds.
+I used a small strainer in case any lumps were left in the gelatin.
+Mix well until creamy and smooth, about 30 seconds.

-• Immediately pour into pie crust.
-Refrigerate until set, about 2 hours.
+• Immediately pour into the pie crust.
+Refrigerate until set, for about 2 hours.

 Nutrition